fyrejet/fyrejet/README.md

 ### Known problems

-At this time, there are problems with uWebSockets.js implementation used in Fyrejet.

-* uWebSockets.js is unable to pass tests, but seems to be able to work in the wild.
-This means that Fyrejet on uWebSockets.js works, but there are no guarantees, as it is otherwise not production-ready.
+At this time, there may be problems with uWS.
+Although it passes all tests, it is possible that there may be hidden bugs in edge cases.
+Use at own risk.
+Consider, whether 4% performance increase is worth potential problems.

 ## Benchmarks